BlushyTears/SteamWand/README.md

 AtomBase* position = world.create(Vec3{1,2,3});
 ```

-Atoms can optionally be associated with an entity:
+Atoms can optionally be associated with an entity (Or not, you can just store the address directly in a vector or something):

 ``` cpp
 AtomBase* hp = world.create(int32_t(100), entity_id);